joheli/ramiro/README.md

 ## Reload the server

 The files are served with [uvicorn](https://www.uvicorn.org/).
-To reload, enter the container as above.
+To reload uvicorn in the container, enter the container as above.
 Then, type

 ```
 # long command